 I also got involved in acupuncture policy and served on the board of the California State Oriental Medical Association for eight years.
 In addition to serving as president, editor in chief of the California Journal of Oriental Medicine, and producing 5 acupuncture conferences, I helped shepherd seven pieces of legislation that were signed into law and increased the public’s access to high quality Acupuncture & East Asian Medicine by protecting and clarifying our scope of practice, secured and expanded our role in the California Workers’ Compensation system, preserved and advanced the California Acupuncture Board, established higher standards for the education and training of CA Licensed Acupuncturists and the eventual development of a national Professional Doctorate in Oriental Medicine (too many years later in my opinion).

-Experienced Acupuncturist & East Asian Medicine Provider serving Lafayette acupuncture Moraga acupuncture Orinda acupuncture Pleasant Hill acupuncture Concord acupuncture Walnut Creek, acupuncture Alamo acupuncture Danville acupuncture San Ramon acupuncture Dublin acupuncture, Contra Costa & Alameda
+Experienced Acupuncturist & Eastern Medicine Provider serving Lafayette acupuncture Moraga acupuncture Orinda acupuncture Pleasant Hill acupuncture Concord acupuncture Walnut Creek, acupuncture Alamo acupuncture Danville acupuncture San Ramon acupuncture Dublin acupuncture, Contra Costa & Alameda

 Counties, and the Greater East Bay Area.